 …one of those beautiful treasures of the Missouri Ozarks that some folks don`t know about…there were several locals there when we arrived, sitting out in the shallow edge of the pool in front of the base of the falls while their kids were sliding down the falls into the deeper base pool…..

-…we were there about 30 minutes and then headed on up the road for home…about ten miles down the road, coming down the hill toward the turn off to B Highway, we spotted a beautiful doe and two spotted fawns in a field on the right side of the road…I slowed down and shot through the windshield to capture them…..so pretty…..
+…we were there about 30 minutes and then headed on up the road for home…about ten miles down the road, coming down a hill, we spotted a beautiful doe and two spotted fawns in a field on the right side of the road…I slowed down and shot through the windshield to capture them…..so pretty…..

 …all in all a great day, albeit a long one, but full of so many enjoyable moments and time well spent with good friends….does it get any better than this ???
 I doubt it.